CSS-Tricks/serverless/src/content/media/filebase.md

 logo: "/images/filebase.png"
 ---

-S3-compatible object storage service that uses Sia on the backend
+Filebase provides S3-compatible object storage at a fraction of the price and it is backed by blockchain technology.